Verney baronets of Claydon House (1818): Extended family

+Frederick Verney, second son of the 2nd Baronet, was successively an Anglican clergyman, barrister and diplomat who served as Liberal Member of Parliament for Buckingham from 1906 to 1910.
+His son Ralph was an army officer who served as Secretary to the Speaker of the House of Commons from 1921 to 1955, and was created a baronet in 1946.

 George Hope Lloyd-Verney (who assumed the additional surname of Lloyd in 1888), third son of the 2nd Baronet, was a colonel in the Army.
 He wrote the booklet Four-Handed Chess which was published in 1881.
 His son Sir Harry Lloyd-Verney was Treasurer and Private Secretary to Queen Mary.
 His son Gerald Lloyd-Verney (1900–1957) was a major-general in the Irish Guards.
 His son Peter Vivian Verney (b.
 1930) is an author.

 The Right Reverend Stephen Edmund Verney, younger son of the 4th Baronet, was Bishop of Repton (Suffragan Bishop for the Diocese of Derby).
 Sir Lawrence John Verney, youngest son of the 4th Baronet, was a judge.